 In addition to performing, Rexroat is an equally passionate music educator and advocate for community outreach programs.
 Though having taught privately since 2007, Rexroat is currently on faculty of the Federal Way School of Music as an Artist-in-Residence and enjoys teaching private trumpet and horn lessons to students of all ages.
 Rexroat is a two-time recipient of the Max H. Gluck Fellowship, a program which seeks to bring music to the underserved communities of Los Angeles, and in 2014/15 performed with the Oakwood Brass Outreach Project, sponsored by the EMERGE program with the Pasadena Arts Council.
 Rexroat has also served under various brass coaching titles with various Middle/High School band programs in Michigan and Washington since 2008, and in January 2019, will begin serving as an adjudicator for the North Central Washington Music Educators Association.

 Rexroat received her Bachelor of Music in Horn Performance from the University of Michigan in 2013 having studied with Adam Unsworth and Bryan Kennedy, and completed her Masters of Music in Horn Performance in May 2015 from the University of Southern California having studied under Dr. Kristy Morrell.
 In her free time she enjoys too many mocha lattes, has a five-year old orange tabby named Milo, and side-hustles as an online ESL teacher and dog walker.
-In the summers she enjoys camping, hiking, and exploring the Pacific Northwest, and traveling to New Hampshire to serve on staff at Kendall Betts Horn Camp.
+In the summers she enjoys camping, hiking, exploring the Pacific Northwest, and serving as a staff member at the Kendall Betts Horn Camp in Lyman, New Hampshire.